KOTYA8/VHSTTX/README.md

 * List of all pages - ✅ realized
 * Full screen - ✅ realized
 * Hotkeys - ✅ realized
-* Teletext service information - ⚠️ bugs
+* Teletext service information - ⚠️bugs
 * Opening T42 and HTML files and folders in HTML Viewer - ✅ realized
 * Comparison of two teletexts - ✅ realized